Does Gender Matter? Towards Fairness in Dialogue Systems

 \textbf{Coreference Resolution}.
 The work \cite{DBLP:journals/corr/abs-1804-06876} introduces a benchmark called WinoBias to measure the gender bias in coreference resolution.
 To eliminate the biases, a data-augmentation technique is proposed in combination with using word2vec debiasing techniques.

 \textbf{Language Modeling}.
-In \cite{DBLP:journals/corr/abs-1904-03035} a measurement is introduced for measuring gender bias in a text generated from a language model that is trained on a text corpus along with measuring the bias in the training text itself.
-A regularization loss term was also introduced aiming to minimize the projection of embeddings trained by the encoder onto the embedding of the gender subspace following the soft debiasing technique introduced in \cite{NIPS2016_6228}.
-Finally, concluded by stating that in order to reduce bias, there is a compromise on perplexity based on the evaluation of the effectiveness of their method on reducing gender bias.
+In the work \cite{DBLP:journals/corr/abs-1904-03035}, a measurement is introduced for measuring gender bias in a text generated from a language model that is trained on a text corpus along with measuring the bias in the training text itself.
+A regularization loss term is introduced to minimize the projection of embeddings in the gender subspace following a soft debiasing technique introduced in \cite{NIPS2016_6228}.

 \textbf{Machine Translation}.
-In \cite{DBLP:journals/corr/abs-1809-02208}, it is shown that Google’s translate system can suffer from gender bias by making sentences taken from the U.S. Bureau of Labor Statistics into a dozen languages that are gender-neutral, including Yoruba, Hungarian, and Chinese, translating them into English, and showing that Google Translate shows favoritism toward males for stereotypical fields such as STEM jobs.
-In the work \cite{DBLP:journals/corr/abs-1904-03035}, the authors use existing debiasing methods in the word embedding to remove the bias in machine translation models.
+In the work \cite{DBLP:journals/corr/abs-1809-02208}, it is shown that Google's translation system can suffer from gender bias by making sentences taken from the U.S. Bureau of Labor Statistics into a dozen languages that are gender-neutral, including Yoruba, Hungarian, and Chinese, translating them into English, and showing that Google Translate shows favoritism toward males for stereotypical fields such as STEM jobs.
+In the work \cite{DBLP:journals/corr/abs-1904-03035}, the authors use existing debiasing methods in the word embeddings to remove biases in machine translation models.